alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 Now your public API couples clients to an internal control-flow wrapper and can leak internal shapes.
-Since we're outside our "world", the API consumers would have to check `isSuccess`, the value, and the error, what if `isSuccess` was true but there was an error and a value, but the HTTP status code was 500?
-It's confusing.
+Clients have to interpret `isSuccess` + `value/error` *and* your HTTP status code, which invites contradictory states.

 ### Where `Result` fits (and where it doesn’t)

 Rule of thumb: `T?`/`Maybe<T>` for expected absence (no reason), `Result<TSuccess, TError>` for expected failures you’ll handle, and exceptions for bugs or unrecoverable failures.[^always-valid]
+Also: model only the failure detail callers can act on; if `TError` is part of a public API, keep it small and stable.

 **Prefer `Result` when:**